apache/yunikorn-site/docs/performance/performance_tutorial.md

 #### Controller-Manager

-In Controller-Manager, we need to modify three parameters: `node-cidr-mask-size`, `kube-api-burst` and `kube-api-qps`. `kube-api-burst` and `kube-api-qps` controls the server side requests' bandwidth, they need to be increased. `node-cidr-mask-size` represents the node cidr, it needs to be increased as well in order to scale up to thousands of nodes.
+In the Kubernetes controller manager, we need to increase the value of three parameters: `node-cidr-mask-size`, `kube-api-burst` and `kube-api-qps`. `kube-api-burst` and `kube-api-qps` control the server side request bandwidth. `node-cidr-mask-size` represents the node CIDR. it needs to be increased as well in order to scale up to thousands of nodes.

 Modify `/etc/kubernetes/manifest/kube-controller-manager.yaml`: